 On our order, Google uses the information collected to evaluate your use of the website, to compile reports on website activities and to provide further services to the website operator in connection with website and internet use.

 For this purpose, Google uses the above-mentioned cookies to process information about the use of the website, e.g. browser type and version, operating system used, previously visited website, IP-address, time of the server inquiry.

 We would like to point that we only use Google Analytics with active IP anonymisation.
 This means that the IP-address of the user will be shortened by Google within member states of the European Union or in other states which are party to the Agreement on the European Economic Area.
 Only in exceptional cases the full IP-address will be transferred to a Google server in the USA and shortened there.
 Through this shortening, the personal reference of your IP-address is omitted.

 According to information from Google, the IP-address transmitted by your browser is not merged with other data from Google.

 This data is only processed with your consent (Art.
 6 sec.
 1 lit a GDPR), which you have expressly given us on the basis of the cookie settings.
-You can withdraw this consent at any time, without affecting the lawfulness of processing based on consent before its withdrawal
+With this consent you also agree, that your data may be processed in the USA, although there are no appropriate safeguards to ensure an adequate level of data protection (Art.
+49 sec.
+1 lit a GDPR).
+You can withdraw this consent at any time, without affecting the lawfulness of processing based on consent before its withdrawal.

 The data on the use of our website is stored for a period of 14 months.